Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/README.md

 <!-- BEGIN_TF_DOCS -->
-# Terraform Azure Service Bus Namespace Module
+# Terraform Azure Cosmos DB Module

-This Terraform module is designed to create Azure Service bus namespaces and its related resources, including queues and topics.
+This Terraform module is designed to create Azure Cosmos DB accounts, its related resources and APIs.

 > [!WARNING]
 > Major version Zero (0.y.z) is for initial development.
 Anything MAY change at any time.
 A module SHOULD NOT be considered stable till at least it is major version one (1.0.0) or greater.
 Changes will always be via new versions being published and no changes will be made to existing published versions.
 For more details please go to <https://semver.org/>

 ## Features

-* Creation of queues.
-* Creation of topics and its subscriptions on it
+* Creation of accounts with NoSQL API with its databases and containers.
 * EntraID authentication instead of access keys
-* Support for customer-managed keys and double encryption with infrastructure encryption.
+* Support for customer-managed keys.
 * Enable private endpoint, providing secure access over a private network.
 * Enable diagnostic settings.
 * Creation of role assignments